FyberLabs/FlexModule/sensors/tofuvlight/README.md

-Gesture Light
+TOF/UV Light
 ========

-This is the hardware design repository for $project from Fyber Labs.
-For more information on Gesture Light please see the hackaday page.
+This is the hardware design repository for TOF/UV Light from Fyber Labs.
+For more information on TOF/UV Light please see the hackaday page.
 This project is part of the Flex Modules being developed for general wearable designs.
 For more information about Flex Modules, please see the hackaday page.